John Otway: 1990s and 2000s

-His 1990 autobiography, Cor Baby, That's Really Me (subtitled Rock and Roll's Greatest Failure) was a study in self-deprecation, and his touring continued to sustain him.
-In the 1990s, he toured as "Headbutts and Halibuts", with Attila the Stockbroker with whom he wrote a surreal rock opera called Cheryl.
-In 1992 Otway appeared at GuilFest.
-In 1993 he was able to draw 2,500 fans to a gig in London and, in 1998, 4,000 celebrated his birthday with him at the Royal Albert Hall, coinciding with the release of Premature Adulation, his first album of new material for over ten years.
+In 1990, Otway wrote the autobiography Cor Baby, That's Really Me: Rock and Roll's Greatest Failure. and his touring continued to sustain him.
+He also teamed up with Attila the Stockbroker performing as Headbutts and Halibuts at the 1990 Edinburgh Fringe They followed this a year later, with a rock opera based around Otway's version of Bob Lind's "Cheryl's Going Home" simply entitled "Cheryl".

+Through Atilla, Otway met Richard Holgarth a guitarist from Harlow, Essex.
+Otway instructed Holgarth to put a band together for him for his 2,000th gig at the London Astoria in 1993.
+Holgarth recruited musicians Murray Torkildsen guitar, Seymour Fluids (bass), and drummer Adam Batterbee from his hometown and following an extensive tour, over 2,500 fans crammed into the London Astoria.
+Otway then followed this with a headline, sellout gig at the Royal Albert Hall in 1998.

-By then, Otway had realised he could use his fanbase, who were in on the joke, to engage in minor publicity stunts.
-A grassroots campaign saw his "Beware of the Flowers Cause I'm Sure They're Going to Get You Yeah" voted the seventh greatest lyric of all time in a BBC poll.
-In 2002, when asked what he wanted for his 50th birthday, he requested "a second hit".
-A concerted drive, including a poll (scrutinised by the Electoral Reform Society) to select the track, saw "Bunsen Burner" – with music sampled from the Trammps song "Disco Inferno" and lyrics devised to help his daughter with her chemistry homework – reach number nine in the UK singles chart on 6 October, and earned Otway an appearance on Top of the Pops, BBC Television's flagship popular music programme.
-To encourage fans to buy more than one copy each of the single, he released three different versions.
-The flip-side of "Bunsen Burner – The Hit Mix" was a cover of "The House of the Rising Sun" recorded at Abbey Road Studios and featuring 900 of his fans on backing vocals, each of whom was credited by name on the single's sleeve.
-Thanks to this second hit he has now been able to release his Greatest Hits album.
-Commenting on the fact that the title of this album is now in the plural, Otway said that he was very proud of it, having "finally got it (the 's') on the right side of Hit".
+In 1999, with the help of his fans, a grassroots campaign saw his song "Beware of the Flowers Cause I'm Sure They're Going To Get You, Yeah" - the B-side to his first hit - voted the seventh greatest lyric of all-time in a BBC poll.

+Buoyed by this success, and with his 50th birthday coming in 2002, when asked what he wanted for the occasion, Otway requested "a second hit".
+A concerted drive and fan-led campaign, including a poll (scrutinised by the Electoral Reform Society) to select the track, saw "Bunsen Burner" - with music sampled from The Trammps song "Disco Inferno" and lyrics devised to help his daughter with her chemistry homework - reach number nine in the UK Singles Chart on 6 October, earning Otway an appearance back on Top of the Pops.
+To encourage his fans to buy more than one copy of the single, he released three different versions.
+The B-side of "Bunsen Burner - The Hit Mix" was a cover of "The House of the Rising Sun", recorded at Abbey Road Studios and featuring over 900 of his fans on backing vocals, each of whom were credited by name on the single's sleeve.
+A video for this version was recorded with another sellout crowd at theLondon Astoria.
+Otway's chart success caused major problems for the High Street retail chain Woolworths who, despite the single's success steadfastly refused to stock or acknowledge Otway's chart position.

-Buoyed by the success of the hit campaign, Otway planned an ambitious world tour in October 2006.
-He proposed hiring his own jet to take his band, and 300 of his fans, to some of the most prestigious venues in the world, including Carnegie Hall and Sydney Opera House.
-Despite over 150 fans signing up, the tour was cancelled as the costs of the plane spiralled.
+Inevitably, in true Otway style, the success was short-lived, and a planned world tour in October 2006, with Otway proposing to hire his own jet to take his band and 300 of his fans to iconic venues such as Carnegie Hall and Sydney Opera House collapsed due to spiralling costs.